Nigeria sect clashes kill at least 68 - officials

 "So far 50 bodies have been deposited at the mortuary by the military and police operatives," a hospital worker told Reuters by telephone.
 "They were ... seven policemen, two soldiers and 41 civilians."

-In a separate incident in the city Friday, suspected sect members opened fire on a group of policemen shortly after prayers, killing four, police said.
+In a separate incident in Damaturu on Friday, suspected sect members opened fire on a group of policemen shortly after prayers, killing four, police officials said.

-Residents said Damaturu was quiet Saturday, but surveyed by a heavy military and police presence.

-"Everywhere is so tense here.
-There's nobody on the street except security men.
-The bodies of those killed are being removed from the mortuary ...
-Our town is virtually a ghost town," Usman Mamman, a Damaturu resident, said by telephone.

-At least 11 people were killed in another shootout in the remote northeastern city of Maiduguri, Boko Haram's heartland on the threshold of the Sahara and bordering Chad, Niger and Cameroon, Thursday, a morgue official said.
+At least 11 people were killed in another shootout in the northeastern city of Maiduguri, Boko Haram's heartland, on Thursday, a morgue official said.

 Clashes between security forces and the sect, whose name roughly translates as "Western education is forbidden," have become increasingly frequent in the past couple of weeks, as the north's simmering conflict escalates.